 Serum Allergy Testing – The intention of performing serum allergy testing is to discover exactly which allergens your pet reacts to.
 To perform the test a simple blood sample is drawn and submitted to the lab to test for common allergens.

-Skin Cultures – If your pet exhibits a skin disorder that is resistant to all previously prescribed antibiotic treatment, a skin culture is typically used to test the effectiveness of numerous antibiotic treatments at one time.
-This will help determine a successful antibiotic treatment to heal the affected skin infection.
+Skin Cultures – If your pet exhibits a skin disorder that is resistant to previously prescribed antibiotic treatments, a skin culture is typically used to test the effectiveness of numerous antibiotic treatments at one time.
+This will help determine a successful antibiotic treatment to resolve the affected skin infection.

 If you have any questions about pet dermatology or think your pet might have a skin condition, contact our office today.